Guide to Growing, Harvesting & Using Garlic

 When to Harvest

-In North American countries, garlic is typically harvested in summer over July or August in climates that are ideal for garlic growth.
+In the north North American countries, garlic is typically harvested in summer over July or August in climates that are ideal for garlic growth.
 In warmer climates, garlic can be harvested as early as mid-spring.

 • Choose a day to harvest when the plant’s leaves are not wet from rain.